An picture purportedly showing the moon "melting" into a waterfall frequently draws "oohs and ahhs" as it gets passed around on social media:

 This image, which is often shared under the title "Lava Moon," does not depict a genuine real-world scene.

-This image is a composite of at least two different photographs created by digital artist Risvan and shared via Instagram in July 2017 under the title “La Luna.”
-The picture’s caption explained that the image was created by combining a photograph of Horsetail Waterfalls in Yosemite National Park by Instagram user @Markian.b and a depiction of the moon from NASA.
+This image is a composite of at least two different photographs created by digital artist Risvan and shared via Instagram in July 2017 under the title "La Luna."
+The picture's caption explained that the image was created by combining a photograph of Horsetail Fall (on the eastern side of El Capitan in Yosemite Valley) by Instagram user @Markian.b and a depiction of the moon from NASA.

 Here's a look at the two original photographs that were used to create the image-composite.
 (The original waterfall and moon photographs have been rotated in order to better match the composite):